MicrosoftDocs/visualstudio-docs/subscriptions/vs-tech-support.md

 ## How to activate the benefit

 > [!NOTE]
 > The following steps apply to activation of the benefit in **English** only.
-For other languages, visit <https://visualstudio.microsoft.com/subscriptions/support>, scroll to the bottom, and click on **Account, Subscription and Billing Support** and then select your country from the drop-down list.
+For other languages, visit <https://visualstudio.microsoft.com/subscriptions/support>, scroll to the bottom, and select **Account, Subscription and Billing Support** and then select your country from the drop-down list.

-1. Go to <https://my.visualstudio.com/Benefits>, scroll down to the Support section and on the Technical Support tile click **Chat to activate**.
+1. Go to <https://my.visualstudio.com/Benefits>, scroll down to the Support section and on the Technical Support tile select **Chat to activate**.
     > [!div class="mx-imgBorder"]
     > ![Technical Support Benefit Tile](_img/vs-tech-support/vs-tech-support-tile.png "Screenshot of the Technical Support tile.
 The chat to activate button is highlighted.")
 2. This will initiate a chat session with a representative who can create your **Contract ID** and **Access ID** and provide those to you via email so you'll have them for your records.